Skip To Main Content

 AVID Seniors Are Making Things Happen

-AVID Class of 2022
+AVID Class of 2025

 Our AVID Seniors are going places!
 Over the past years, we have had a majority of students accepted to a variety of in-state and out-of-state, two and four-year colleges and universities.
 We are proud to say AVID Seniors are required to apply to four or more colleges and must apply monthly to scholarships as part of their participation in AVID.
 AVID over time prepares them through early exploration of college applications, financial aid requirements, and personal essay development.
-On average, 80% of our AVID seniors have taken part in the AVID elective for three or more years.
+On average, 80% of our AVID seniors have taken part in the AVID elective for five or more years.
 Over the past several years have had student collect scholarships ranging from $500 to $40,000 with more than ten receiving full scholarships to institutions.
-With an ivy league engineering student at Cornell, a pre-med student at Georgetown, and many NOVA Pathway to Baccalaureate scholars starting their journey locally, we are excited to have a 78% persistence rate in year two of higher education.
+With an ivy league engineering student at Cornell, a pre-med student at Georgetown, and many NOVA Pathway to Baccalaureate scholars starting their journey locally, we are excited to have an 81% persistence rate in year two of higher education.

 ACPS AVID Dell Scholarship Winner, Ryan Fields, Class of 2022